Edditoria/notepad-plus-plus-localization-hong-kong/README.md

 :heart: Notepad++. :heart: Hong Kong. :heart: Hongkonger.

-The translation is done base on Notepad++ v7.8.9 Stand With Hong Kong Edition.
+The translation is done based on Notepad++ v7.8.9 Stand With Hong Kong Edition.
 Welcome issues and pull requests.

+# Need Your Help

+I want to catch up for Hacktoberfest 2020.
+There are many things you can fix.
+For example:

+- Typo, grammer, wrong words.
+- Inconsistant phrase and words across menu, descriptions, etc.
+- Unable to display the whole item (sentense) on screen/window.

+# Contribution Guild (Short version)

+- Keep PR small. e.g. 1 PR for 1 character error across the whole file, 1 PR for 1 inconsistant phrase.
+- Only accept words and phrases that Hongkongers would speak in daily life.
+- Only accept PR that the contents will benefit the localization.
+- No spam.

+# Todo

+- [ ] Philisophy session (in Cantonese)
+- [ ] Better tools experience
+- [ ] Other files for Github community